wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 &nbsp;&nbsp;&nbsp;&nbsp;The UI tier allows the player to sign in, play games, make moves, and resign.
 GET routes handle getting the different pages (Home, SignIn, Game).
 POST routes allow the player to sign in, make moves, backup moves, and resign.

-### &nbsp;Tier com.webcheckers.model
+### &nbsp;Tier model

-&nbsp;&nbsp;&nbsp;&nbsp;The com.webcheckers.model tier hold the board object.
+&nbsp;&nbsp;&nbsp;&nbsp;The model tier hold the board object.
 The board is comprised of Spaces which all have a reference to the Piece object on them.
 The King and Pawn classes make sure that the proper move functionality in used.

 ### &nbsp;Tier appl